dfinke/PowerShell_Search_Bing/README.md

 PowerShell function to interact with the new Bing Web Search API on Azure
 ==========================================================

-You need a Bing Searcy account key. https://datamarket.azure.com/
+You need a Bing Search account key. https://datamarket.azure.com/

 Account keys